jxxcarlson/jxxcarlson.github.io/docs-scripta-app/docs/search.md

 ## Search by Abstract

+The abstract of a document summarizes information about a document, e.g, its title, author and tags.
+Thus a search by abstract with query "einstein" might match "einstein" in the title, author field, or it might match a document tag.

 Queries for documents using [jxxcarlson/elm-text-search](https://package.elm-lang.org/packages/jxxcarlson/elm-text-search/latest/) look like the following:

-- "foo": retrieve documents whose abastract digest contains "foo"
+- "foo": retrieve documents whose abstract digest contains "foo"

-- "foo bar": retrieve documents whose abastract digest contains "foo" and "bar"
+- "foo bar": retrieve documents whose abstract digest contains "foo" and "bar"

-- "foo -bar": retrieve documents whose abastract digest contains "foo" but not "bar"
+- "foo -bar": retrieve documents whose abstract digest contains "foo" but not "bar"

-- "foo | bar": retrieve documents whose abastract digest contains "foo" or "bar"
+- "foo | bar": retrieve documents whose abstract digest contains "foo" or "bar"

-- "'foo bar'": retrieve documents whose abastract digest contains the phrase "foo bar".
+- "'foo bar'": retrieve documents whose abstract digest contains the phrase "foo bar".
 This search excludes documents containing "bar foo", "foo baz bar", etc.

-To be technical any query in disjunctive normal form is accepted.
+To be technical, any query in disjunctive normal form is is accepted.

+## Document Abstracts

 A document abstract has type